Spring 2026

 Our workshops allow small groups of students with a strong interest in a particular topic a unique opportunity to engage with it.
-Intended for students looking for more substance than a one-off public event can provide, but who may not have the time to commit to something as intensive as a reading group, workshops are 3-4 hour commitments comprised of conversations hosted by recognized experts, breakout sessions, and a complimentary meal— all held in the Blue Ridge Center office.
+Intended for students looking for more substance than a one-off public event can provide, but who may not have the time to commit to something as intensive as a reading group, workshops are comprised of conversations hosted by recognized experts, breakout sessions, and a complimentary meal—all held in the Blue Ridge Center office.
 Browse upcoming workshops and register for them below.

 Be sure to check back frequently as we update our list.
 Have any questions or even an idea of your own?
 Email us at info@theblueridgecenter.org and we’ll work to make it happen.

-• Urban Planning: Jacobs' The Death and Life of Great American Cities
+• Jane Jacobs: The Death and Life of Great American Cities

 Jane Jacobs had profound influence on how we think about urban planning—all from someone who didn't have a college degree and never worked as a planner.
 Her book The Death and Life of Great American Cities challenged dominant thinking about city planning and major urban projects, by placing individual residents and their community lives at the center of things.
 This workshop samples her major statements and landmarks in her life.